 So why should CPG brands take a look at marketing CBD or hemp-based products?

 Many claim that CBD helps them relax, recover from a workout, sleep better, reduce pain, fight depression or anxiety, focus or improve their overall health and well-being.
+There’s even been a rise in competitive athletes and casual fitness enthusiast who are using CBD before and/or after workouts.
 These benefits are a great opportunity for marketers of a variety of products:

 - topical creams or lotions